HydrogenX27/sender_receiver/README.md

 ---
 ## Notes

-- To transmit the files over a network we are using sockets.
+- We are using sockets to transmit the files over a network.
 Depending on the use case and/or infraestructure, we could use higuer level tools like an sftp or a web server instead.
 Both of which could provide encryption (if we use an SSL connection for the web server).
 This way we shouldn't worry about encrypting and decrypting the files.

 - For encryption we are using a symmetric algorithm, so we assume that there is a secure way to distribute the key.
 If that is not the case we must use an asymmetric algorithm like RSA.

 - The private key is passed as an environment variable.
 It could also be generated automatically while deployment with an init container.

-- We added a checksum to check the integrity of the file.

 - The slowest part of the pipeline is the conversion from json to xml which relies on a third party library.